 Sands of the Indian Ocean

-Discover the beauty of the Indian Ocean through our stunning microscopic sand photo gallery.
+Discover the beauty of the Indian Ocean through our stunning photos of the sand under a microscope.

 The Indian Ocean destinations all boast paradise beaches, exotic cuisine and tropical wildlife.
 But take a closer look and you will see that they are each completely unique.

 To illustrate how different the Indian Ocean beaches are from one another, we’ve explored their smallest details… their grains of sand.

 Nationally renowned microscopic 3D photographer, Harold Taylor, has beautifully captured the different grains of sand from five of our Indian Ocean destinations: the Maldives, Mauritius, Seychelles, Sri Lanka and La Reunion.